-WHES has a full-time counselor who is available to assist students and parents.
-Parents may request to talk to the counselor by calling the school to schedule a time.
-Teachers and administrators may also refer students to the counselor for assistance.
+Parents may request to talk to a counselor by calling the school to schedule a phone conference or personal appointment.
+Teachers and administrators may also refer students and/or parents/guardians to a counselor for assistance or referral to additional services.
+The Parenting Resource Center is located in the counselor's office.